Mastercard Transaction Link Identifier (TLID)

 Sending the TLID in a request

-Merchants can optionally include the TLID in the payment request by adding a transaction_references array to the request body.
+When available, merchants must include the TLID in the payment request by adding a transaction_references array to the request body.
 This is useful for use cases where the merchant needs to explicitly link the transaction to a known TLID — for example, when resubmitting a transaction or when the merchant manages their own transaction linking.

 Request example — /ws/direct